-- ▶ In the Project Manager, select the Screens node. - ▶ In the detail view of the Project Manager, highlight the Complete overview screen. - ▶ Open the section Execution in the properties window.

-► For start function, select the screen switch function go_to_Navigation from the list.
+- In the Project Manager, select the Screens node. - In the detail view of the Project Manager, highlight the Complete overview screen. - Open the Screen action group in the properties window. - Select Start function the screen switch function go_to_Navigation from the list with.